About this Program

 To graduate with this major, students must complete all university, college, and major requirements.

-Programs are available in music, music history and literature, music history and literature with emphasis in ethnomusicology, and music theory or composition.
-Programs are accredited by NASM and the Southern Association of Colleges and Schools (SACS).
+Programs are available in Entrepreneurship, Event Management, Music, Music History and Literature, Music History and Literature with emphasis in Ethnomusicology, and Music Theory and Composition.
+The University of Florida is accredited by NASM and the Southern Association of Colleges and Schools (SACS).

 Before Graduating Students Must

 - Satisfactory faculty evaluation of a student portfolio.

 - Complete requirements for the baccalaureate degree, as determined by faculty.

 Students in the Major Will Learn to